 District of Columbia voter registration rulesTo register in the District of Columbia you must:

-- be at least 18 years old on or preceding the next election
+- be at least 18 years old on or preceding the next general election;

 - not claim the right to vote anywhere outside DC

 District of Columbia voter registration directions